Family Engagement Plan

 To understand how working together can benefit your child, it is first important to understand the district’s and school’s vision, mission, and goals for student academic achievement.

-Sun Prairie School District Vision: To be a high performing district of choice that reflects the cultures of our diverse community.
+Sun Prairie School District Vision: …to be Recognized as a high-performing district of choice that reflects the cultures of our diverse community.

-Sun Prairie School District Mission: Futures depend on us to inspire and prepare every child, every day by providing relevant, engaging, and innovative learning experiences in and out of the classroom.
+Sun Prairie School District Mission: …to Inspire and prepare every child, every day, by providing relevant, engaging, and innovative learning experiences in and out of the classroom.

 At Token Springs Elementary, we value…